 “There are so many great restaurants nearby, but we have to look after our guests’ needs so we serve breakfast, light meals, coffee, muffins in the lobby”, says Alan.

-There are two suites, four deluxe rooms and four studios, with room rates ranging between $250 and $450 depending on selection and season.
+There are two suites, a junior suite, three superior, two deluxe and two studio rooms.
+Rates range between $250 and $450 depending on selection and season.
 All the rooms have oversized showers, king-sized beds and the latest in flat screen TVs and audio facilities; the suites have views over Waitangi Park and there’s even one bedroom purpose-built for the disabled.

 “We’ve had some very positive feedback, including scouting visits from the big hotel chains now buying baby hotels to operate under their umbrella.
 It’s great they’ve been looking at us; it shows Ohtel is registering on their radar.